 Many organizations that use Office 365 are exposed to security risks that they are unaware of.
 As they extend SharePoint to meet their business needs, they build applications using technologies that range from end-user Microsoft Flow to developer-focused SharePoint Framework.…

-Wdesk from Workiva is a cloud platform designed to provide collaboration, data integration, and an audit trail.
-Wdesk helps mitigate risk, and improves productivity
+Workiva is a cloud platform supporting ESG protecting, designed to provide collaboration, data integration, and an audit trail.
+The platform helps mitigate risk, and improves productivity.

 Clear Analytics is a business intelligence solution that enables non technical end users to perform analytics by leveraging existing knowledge of Excel coupled with a built in query builder.
 Some key features include: Dynamic Data Refresh, Data Share and In-Excel Collaboration.